agileactors/integration-testing-airflow/README.md

 CREATE DATABASE financedb;
 ```

+(of course we could have inserted everything in docker compose like [here](https://levelup.gitconnected.com/creating-and-filling-a-postgres-db-with-docker-compose-e1607f6f882f))
 Now you can run an SQL script in order to  [set up the financial database](tests/integration/setup_database.sql).

 When you are finished